richapurba/richapurba/README.md

 [![Website](https://img.shields.io/website?label=richapurba.github.io&style=for-the-badge&url=https%3A%2F%2Frichapurba.github.io)](https://richapurba.github.io)

 📚 I'm currently working towards my BS in Computer Science degree from University of the People<br/>
-💎 I always want to learn something new. 🔬 In fact, I'm a crazy person who always curious about science<br/>
+💎 I always want to learn something new. 🔬 In fact, I'm a crazy person who always curious about almost everything<br/>
 🏆 I really love reading books.
 I have tons of them in my room and read them daily 📖<br/>
 🔫 I'm using VS Code as my gun, StackOverFlow and my coding skills as the bullets, and my brain as the hand that will lead the gun to fire<br/>